telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-core-2.1-application.md

 1. Add the required dependencies:

-   + Telerik.WebReportDesigner.Services
+   + `Telerik.WebReportDesigner.Services`

-   + Telerik.Reporting.Services.AspNetCore
+   + `Telerik.Reporting.Services.AspNetCore`

-   + Telerik.Reporting.JsonSerialization
+   + `Telerik.Reporting.JsonSerialization`

-   + Telerik.Reporting.WebServiceDataSource
+   + `Telerik.Reporting.WebServiceDataSource`

-   + Telerik.Reporting
+   + `Telerik.Reporting`

-When you use NuGet packages, you may add only the __Telerik.WebReportDesigner.Services__ package as it depends on the rest of the required Telerik Reporting assemblies, so they will be added automatically.
+When you use NuGet packages, you may add only the `Telerik.WebReportDesigner.Services` package as it depends on the rest of the required Telerik Reporting assemblies, so they will be added automatically.
 Their dependencies will also be resolved automatically.
 For more information, see [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).

 If you don't use NuGet packages, along with the above assemblies, you need to add also all their dependencies manually to the project.

-> If you need to enable users to export reports in Office OpenXML document formats (XLSX, DOCX and PPTX), you must install the [DocumentFormat.OpenXML](https://www.nuget.org/packages/DocumentFormat.OpenXml/) and the Telerik.Reporting.OpenXmlRendering NuGet packages.
+> If you need to enable users to export reports in Office OpenXML document formats (XLSX, DOCX and PPTX), you must install the [DocumentFormat.OpenXML](https://www.nuget.org/packages/DocumentFormat.OpenXml/) and the `Telerik.Reporting.OpenXmlRendering` NuGet packages.
 For more information about the required package versions, see [Deploying Open XML]({%slug telerikreporting/using-reports-in-applications/third-party-dependencies%}#deploying-open-xml).

 ## Add Required Settings in the Startup.cs file

 > Some of the Visual Studio template projects may have the required settings already added by default.
-In other .NET Core 2.1 Web projects you may need to add manually some or all of the settings.
+In other .NET Core 2.1 Web projects, you may need to add manually some or all of the settings.

 1. Inject the [IConfiguration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration?view=dotnet-plat-ext-5.0) and [IHostingEnvironment](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.ihostingenvironment?view=aspnetcore-2.1) in the constructor of the Startup class.
 We will need them later to get the configuration settings and the relative paths: